 - Generally, new development within the city must provide stormwater storage.

-- Access must be provided for all lots within a development (from the property line of that development) during the peak flow of the 100-year event.
+- Access must be provided for all lots within a development (from the property line of that development) during the peak flow of the 100-year flood.
 Access is considered to exist if the depth of flow over the road does not exceed one foot.

-- Watercourses may not be altered unless a professional engineer certifies that the alterations will not increase flood levels or flooding hazards.
+- Watercourses may not be altered unless a professional civil engineer certifies that the alterations will not increase flood levels or flooding hazards.
 The obstruction or reduction in capacity of a watercourse by any use or by filling, dumping, constructing, or any other means is prohibited.

 How are watercourses classified?